TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 11/Genesis 11.14.md

 ---

-And Shelah lived thirty years, and begat Eber:
+Shelah lived thirty years, and became the father of Eber: